 Wholesaling is when retailers (brick-and-mortar or eCommerce) sell their products in bulk, which renders their price lower than the usual store prices.

-And while wholesaling is usually seen in the B2B type of business model, it’s present in B2C too, especially when businesses want to attract customers that want to buy in large quantities and save up in the process.
+And while wholesaling is usually seen in the B2B type of business model, it’s also present in B2C too, especially when businesses want to attract customers that want to buy in large quantities and save up in the process.

 While the profits may be huge, the tricky side of wholesaling is that: